-Roasting is best done in a low to medium oven (300 to 350 degrees Farenheit), but pork butt can also be braised on the stovetop.
+A pork butt is best smoked, but travelers typically don’t have access to a grill, so cooking in the oven, on low heat (250-300 degrees Farenheit until the internal temperature is 190 degrees).
+Pork butt can also be braised on the stovetop.
 If you do it on a stovetop, be prepared to check the meat often once most of the liquid has evaporated to keep it from completely sticking to and burning the bottom of your pot.
 You can leave some liquid for a saucier dish, or let most of it evaporate, if you like crunchy bits and pieces mixed in with the rest of the meat.
 Expect chunks to take about 3 hours and a whole butt to take up to 6.

 A couple of baggies of bulk spices from home doesn’t take up too much room, but are a great way to bring the taste of home with you.

 You might notice that I’ve mentioned the use of an oven quite often.
 The reason is that I find oven cooking to be more forgiving than stovetop, which can be a blessing when dealing with an unfamiliar kitchen.
 Also, you can bake or roast in pretty much any oven safe vessel, or even on foil in a pinch, without worrying about having the right pots and pans.